What are Convolutional Neural Networks and why are they important?

-In Figure 1 above, a ConvNet is able to recognize scenes and the system is able to suggest relevant tags such as ‘bridge’, ‘railway’ and ‘tennis’ while Figure 2 shows an example of ConvNets being used for recognizing everyday objects, humans and animals.
+In Figure 1 above, a ConvNet is able to recognize scenes and the system is able to suggest relevant captions (“a soccer player is kicking a soccer ball”) while Figure 2 shows an example of ConvNets being used for recognizing everyday objects, humans and animals.
 Lately, ConvNets have been effective in several Natural Language Processing tasks (such as sentence classification) as well.

 Figure 2: Source